DocTer: Documentation Guided Fuzzing for Testing Deep Learning API Functions: Evaluation and Results

 \textbf{False positives:} Only 3 out of 66 newly reported bugs receive ``won't fix'' responses from the developers.
 They claim such inputs are not supported, which is not stated in the document.
 We do not count these 3 bugs in our results.

 \tool uses the automatically extracted constraints without any manual examination.
 It is possible that documents themselves are incorrect or incomplete, causing incorrect constraints to be extracted, leading to false positives, where the code is correct, but the API documentation is incorrect.
-Since we focus on severe bugs such as crashes, all detected bugs are in library code bugs, as well said by a developer after we reported a crash bug ``\emph{A segmentation fault is never OK and we should fix it with high priority.}" \textbf{Conforming and violating inputs:} \tool generates both conforming inputs (CIs) and violating inputs (VIs).
-Rows ``CI'' and ``VI'' in Table~\ref{tab:num_bugs_summary} present the breakdown of the bug detection for CIs and VIs with \code{conform\_ratio = 50\%}.
-We find that \tool is insensitive to conform\_ratio.
-When it is between 20\%--60\% (with a 10\% increment): the number of detected bugs differs by at most one.
-Thus, we use conform\_ratio = 50\% as the default ratio to be more general.
+Since we focus on severe bugs such as crashes, all detected bugs are in library code bugs, as well said by a developer after we reported a crash bug ``\emph{A segmentation fault is never OK and we should fix it with high priority.}"